AidanCachia/honeypot-commands/llm-honeypot/dataset-files.md

 # LLM Honeypot Dataset Files

 This file documents the dataset-related commands used for the LLM-based honeypot.
-These commands were used to access, inspect, and edit the dataset files that supported the simulated Linux environment and command response behaviour.
+These commands were used to access and inspect the dataset files that supported the simulated Linux environment and command response behaviour.

 ## 1. Accessing the Dataset Folder